Leeds Rifles: Nineteenth century

 The primary purpose of the RVCs was home defence, but their enthusiastic members often volunteered for service overseas in other units.
 At least three members of the Leeds Rifles volunteered to serve in the unofficial British Legion that went to fight with Giuseppe Garibaldi in his 1860 campaign in Naples.
 Officers from the Leeds Rifles apparently served in Captain Watt Whalley's Natal Light Horse in the Anglo-Zulu War.

-As part of the Childers Reforms in 1881 the Leeds Rifles was attached to its local county regiment, the Prince of Wales's Own (West Yorkshire Regiment), formally becoming that regiment's 3rd Volunteer Battalion in 1887.
+As part of the 1881 Childers Reforms, the Leeds Rifles was attached to its local county regiment, the Prince of Wales's Own (West Yorkshire Regiment), formally becoming that regiment's 3rd Volunteer Battalion in 1887.
 This was despite an offer from the War Office to join a different regiment, a dispute that ran for several years.
 As part of the compromise, the Leeds Rifles retained their Rifle green uniforms, despite the West Yorkshires being a redcoated regiment.
 The Leeds Rifles was sufficiently large to purchase Carlton Barracks, the old militia barracks at Carlton Hill in Leeds, and modernise it as its Regimental HQ.

-During the Second Boer War the Leeds Rifles raised two service companies to supplement the Regular Army on campaign.
+During the Second Boer War, the Leeds Rifles raised two service companies to supplement the Regular Army on campaign.
 As a result, the Leeds Rifles was awarded South Africa 1900–1902 as its first battle honour.